Set yourself up for success on Stessa with this 4-step process to refine your dashboard metrics and bring your transactions data current.

-Navigate to Portfolio Overview and then click on each individual Property address to bring up the Property dashboard.
-Click the small gear icon in the upper right corner of the card labeled, "Property Details."
-Then select "Edit Financials."
+Navigate to Properties and then click on any acquisition price to bring up the Financial Details editor.
 Confirm acquisition date and price.
-This original cost basis is used to calculate the Return and Effective Cap Rate (at Acquisition) metrics on your dashboards.
+This original cost basis is used to calculate the Return, Effective Cap Rate, and Cash-on-Cash metrics on your dashboards.

 2. Bring Your CapEx Schedule Current